telliott99/SimpleView/README.md

 * Swift language

-Make sure to check Also create XIB file.
+Make sure to check **Also create XIB file**.

 ![](figs/mwc.png)

-If you build and run at this point you'll see a window but it's not this one.
-We have to tell our window to appear on screen.
+If you build and run at this point you'll see a window but it's not our window.
+We have to tell our window we want it to appear on screen.

-In the **AppDelegate** (just below the Class declaration) and the IBOutlet declaration where it says
+In the **AppDelegate** just below the Class declaration is the IBOutlet declaration where it says

 ```css
 @IBOutlet weak var window: NSWindow!
 ```

- add this code so it reads
+ add an additional line so it reads

 ```css
 @IBOutlet weak var window: NSWindow!
 var mainWindowController: MainWindowController?
 ```

-Also, put something else in **applicationDidFinishLaunching**.
-We add a window controller corresponding to a .xib file of the same name.
+There are three more lines to add to **applicationDidFinishLaunching** to set up a window controller.

 ```css
 let mwc = MainWindowController(windowNibName: "MainWindowController")